Akbar Pray: Arrest and conviction

 On June 21, 1988, Pray and four subordinates were indicted under the federal drug kingpin statute.
-He was arrested in Boca Raton, Florida by federal authorities, accused of leading an organized cocaine and marijuana trafficking enterprise.
+He was arrested that day in Boca Raton, Florida by federal authorities, accused of leading an organized cocaine and marijuana trafficking enterprise.
 Federal officials estimated that his organization distributed 341 kilos of cocaine and 354 kilos of marijuana in less than two years, grossing more than $4.5 million annually.

-Pray traveled throughout the United States, making deals and arranging for transportation of narcotics.
+Evidence showed that Pray traveled throughout the United States, making deals and arranging for transportation of narcotics.
 He also traveled to Colombia and the West Indies to purchase his supply of cocaine.

-His seven-month trial consisted of the testimony of 126 "document" witnesses, being hotel staff, car salesmen and retail clothing store employees, all solicited to testify to Pray's extravagant spending and lifestyle, as part of the prosecution's "substantial wealth" case against him.
-This ideology behind the case was that Pray made and spent copious amounts of money, far more than could be accounted for by legitimate means.
+His seven-month trial consisted of the testimony of 126 "document" witnesses, including hotel staff, car salesmen and retail clothing store employees.
+The testimony described Pray's extravagant spending and lifestyle, as part of the prosecution's "substantial wealth" case against him.
+The prosecution theory was that Pray made and spent copious amounts of money, far more than could be accounted for by legitimate means.

-On January 12, 1990, Pray was sentenced under the federal drug kingpin statute to life in prison without parole.
+The jury convicted him on six of nine counts, including the most serious.
+On January 12, 1990, Pray was sentenced under the federal drug kingpin statute to life in prison without parole, along with various concurrent terms.
+In the event of release, the sentence provided for three years of supervision.

-Pray was serving his life sentence at FMC Butner, a medical prison facility in Butner, North Carolina.
-With the assistance of attorneys Peter Goldberger and Isaac Wright Jr., Pray obtained a sentence reduction to time served (more than 36 years) from Judge Claire Cecchi under the "compassionate release" provision of the First Step Act.
-Pray was released on September 30, 2024.

 Prison activities

-In prison, Pray wrote the book "The Death of the Game", which warns youth of the detrimental realities associated with the street life.
-He is also a columnist and regular contributor to Don Diva magazine, a contributing writer to Nikki Turner's "Tales From Da Hood" and co-author of "The Street Chronicles" with Nikki Turner.

-Pray also serves as Editor in Chief of Gangster Chronicles.
+In prison, Pray wrote the book "The Death of the Game", which warns youth of the detrimental realities associated with street life.
+He was also a columnist and regular contributor to Don Diva magazine, a contributing writer to Nikki Turner's "Tales From Da Hood" and co-author of "The Street Chronicles" with Nikki Turner.
+Pray also served as Editor in Chief of Gangster Chronicles.
 Pray's CD "Akbar Speaks" invaded the mix tape circuit and allowed Pray's voice to be heard via a medium relevant to today's youth.

-Pray is the CEO and Founder of Akbar Pray's Foundation For Change (APFFC).
-His APFFC non-profit organization is dedicated to re-directing the lives of at-risk urban youth.
+Pray is the CEO and Founder of the non-profit organization Akbar Pray's Foundation For Change (APFFC).
+APFFC is dedicated to re-directing the lives of at-risk urban youth.

-Health
+Health and Release

-Pray has hypertension, prostate problems, and glaucoma.
+Pray was serving his life sentence at FMC Butner, a medical prison facility in Butner, North Carolina.
+Pray has hypertension, prostate disease, and glaucoma.
 He is blind in one eye.
 While in prison, he received double hip replacement surgery.

+With the assistance of attorneys Peter Goldberger and Isaac Wright Jr., Pray obtained reduction in sentence from U.S. District Judge Claire Cecchi to time served (more than 36 years), coupled with an increased supervision term of six years, under the "compassionate release" provision of the First Step Act.
+Pray was released on September 30, 2024.
+He returned to Newark, NJ, to live.